 With that said I would personally go for the 3-inch because the pros do outweigh the cons.

 14. Do I Need a Touchscreen Controller?

-You definitely do not have to, especially if you like the old school way of working a kiln.
-But if you are new at working with kilns and want the luxury of having a 21-century computer touchscreen, then I would say yes get one.
+You definitely do not have to, especially if you like the old-school way of working a kiln.
+But if you are new at working with kilns and want the luxury of having a 21st-century computer touchscreen, then I would say yes, get one.
 I love mine.
 The Skutt technicians have access to my controller and can help me with any troubleshooting.
 You can update it, and it is so easy to program.

-A computerized controller does give you more control over your firings
+A computerized controller does give you more control over your firing.

-You can watch this Video on Programing the Skutt Kiln with the touch screen controller to see how easy it is to use.
+You can watch this Video on Programming the Skutt Kiln with the touchscreen controller to see how easy it is to use.

 15. Do I Need to Use Witness Cones Every Time I Fire?

 Witness cones, also called Pyrometric cones, play a crucial part in the accuracy of the temperature in your Kiln.
 Even if you have a newer kiln with a computerized touch screen, you still want to make sure it is accurate.
 So you still need to use a witness cone, but not as often.

 Definitely use witness cones from time to time to ensure your Kiln is running correctly.
 If you have an older kiln, yes, you should use them more often.
 An older kiln should be checked every 4 fires.
 Some potters use them in every firing.